camillelamy/explainers/coop_reporting.md

 Since COOP takes effect during navigation, violation reports will need to include information about other documents to be useful for developers.
 This could potentially leak private information, so we cannot simply expose the URL of other documents.
-In addition to stripping URLs of hostnames and passwords as normally done in reporting, we define the following as safe to include in a
+In addition to stripping URLs of usernames and passwords as normally done in reporting, we define the following as safe to include in a
 report: